Bryce Canyon National Park

 Bryce Canyon National Park (/braɪs/) is a national park of the United States located in southwestern Utah.
-The major feature of the park is Bryce Canyon, which despite its name, is not a canyon but a collection of giant natural amphitheaters along the eastern side of the Paunsaugunt Plateau.
+The major feature of the park is Bryce Canyon, which, despite its name, is not a canyon but a collection of giant natural amphitheaters along the eastern side of the Paunsaugunt Plateau.
 Bryce is distinctive due to geological structures called hoodoos, formed by frost weathering and stream erosion of the river and lake bed sedimentary rock.
 The red, orange, and white colors of the rocks provide distinctive views for park visitors.
 Bryce Canyon National Park is much smaller and sits at a much higher elevation than nearby Zion National Park.
 The rim at Bryce varies from 8000 to 9000 ft.

 The area is in portions of Garfield County and Kane County.
 It was settled by Mormon pioneers in the 1850s and was named after Ebenezer Bryce, who homesteaded in the area in 1874.
 The area was originally designated as a national monument by President Warren G. Harding in 1923 and was redesignated as a national park by Congress in 1928.
 The park covers 35835 acre and receives substantially fewer visitors than Zion National Park (nearly 4.3 million in 2016) or Grand Canyon National Park (almost 6 million in 2016), largely due to Bryce's more remote location.
 In 2024, Bryce Canyon received almost 2.5 million visitors.

+The park spans three life zones, with forests and meadows supporting diverse animal life.
+The park contains 1000 plant species, 59 mammal species, and at least 100 species of birds.